metaxmx/primefaces-integration-tests/README.md

 To provide an integration and regression test suite for PrimeFaces.

 ### Build & Run
-- Build by source `mvn clean package -DskipTests`
+- Build by source `mvn clean package`
-- Run "integration tests" `mvn test`
+- Run "integration tests" `mvn verify`